LASER PROCEDURES

 Glaucoma is a group of eye conditions that causes loss of vision and eventual blindness, most commonly due to raised intraocular pressure in the eye.
 This high pressure damages the optic nerve behind the eye.
 Laser treatment, known as Selective Laser Trabeculoplasty (SLT), is used to lower the pressure in certain patients who have open-angle glaucoma.

-LASER FOR DIABETIC RETINOPATHY DIABETIC
+LASER FOR DIABETIC RETINOPATHY

-retinopathy is an eye condition that causes loss of vision and eventual blindness in people who are diabetic.
+Diabetic retinopathy is an eye condition that causes loss of vision and eventual blindness in people who are diabetic.
 The condition affects the blood vessels in the retina of the eye.

-Scatter laser surgery, or pan-retinal photocoagulation is a type of laser treatment for diabetic retinopathy.
+Scatter laser surgery, or panretinal photocoagulation, is a type of laser treatment for diabetic retinopathy.
 This procedure aims to treat and prevent further damage to the blood vessels of the retina caused by proliferative diabetic retinopathy and advanced diabetic eye disease.

-During the application of retinal laser, the ophthalmologist will use eye drops to numb the surface of the eye and place a special lens on the cornea to focus the laser energy on the retina.
-The laser energy destroys(ablates) peripheral retinal tissue decreasing the oxygen demand of the retina, which eventually causes abnormal blood vessels to regress and prevent further loss of vision.
+During the application of a retinal laser, the ophthalmologist will use eye drops to numb the surface of the eye and place a special lens on the cornea to focus the laser energy on the retina.

 FAQ